-First priority in each category will be given to children who will have an older sibling attending the school in September 2020.
+First priority in each category will be given to children who will have an older sibling attending the school in September 2022.

-- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St. Joseph's . (see note 3) - 3.
-Other Catholic children. (see note 3) - 4.
-Other looked after and previously looked after children. (see note 2) - 5.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
-Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 7.
-Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8.
-Any other children.
+- 1 Catholic looked after and previously looked after children including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (See Note 2&3) - 2 Catholic children who are resident in the parish of St. Joseph's . (see note 2 and 3) - 3 Other Catholic children (see note 3) - 4 Other looked after and previously looked after children including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (See Note 2) - 5 Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6 Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 7 Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8 Any other children.